-Key Areas Key Tasks Strategic Support a small team of legal advisors in provision of legal advice and assistance service.
-Contribute to the forward work planning and activities of the Legal Services Department.
-Assist the Head of Legal Services in reviewing Legal Services Department strategy.
-Assist the Head of Legal Services in providing expert legal advice as required on areas of strategic importance to the Utility Regulator.
-Operational Provide timely and effective legal advice on all aspects of regulatory law, competition law, public and administrative law, energy law and licensing regimes.
+Legal Advisor Ref: LA/UR/22 Strategic Provide input to the forward work planning and activities of the Legal Services Department.
+Assist the Head of Legal in reviewing Legal Department strategy.
+Assist the Head of Legal in providing expert legal advice as required on areas of strategic importance to the Utility Regulator.
+Operational Assist in providing timely and effective legal advice on all aspects of regulatory law, competition law, public and administrative law, energy law and licensing regimes.
 Drafting licence modifications, legal letters, legislative interpretation advices and providing verbal briefings as and when required on a wide range of areas of law.
-Taking instruction from the Head of Legal as to the co-ordination of external legal advice with the contracted legal advisors.
+Taking instruction from the Head of Legal as to the co-ordination of external legal advice with the Legal Framework Panel of Advisors.
 Development of organisational expertise in concurrency and competition law fields including advising the Utility Regulator on its effective performance of its National Competition Authority role (which will involve occasional travel to London and Brussels).
-To support all members of the Legal Services Department identify, report and suggest solutions to legal risks.
-Lead and provide strategic advice on any litigation cases brought before the NI and/or ROI courts.
-Primary contact for all litigation cases with contracted legal advisers and Counsel.
-Lead and provide advice in relation to all UR enforcement matters, assist with Utility Regulator's enforcement role and advise on its powers and duties.
-To provide legal support on specific projects such as the SEM.
-Lead and provide advice to all Regulatory Appeals, Complaints & Disputes.
-Provide training to legal and other staff as required Assist in the co-ordination and response to Freedom of Information and data subject access requests.
+To support the Legal Department with any litigation cases brought before the NI and/or ROI courts.
+Assisting with Utility Regulator's enforcement role and advising on its powers and duties.
+To provide legal support on specific projects such as the I-SEM.
+Provide advice to those dealing with Regulatory Appeals, Complaints & Disputes.
+Assist in the co-ordination and response to Freedom of Information requests and other policy matters.
+Leadership Assist the Utility Regular to develop the standing and reputation of the Legal Department as a centre of excellence both within the Utility Regulator and with stakeholders.
+Assist in the training and development of Utility Regulator staff as appropriate.
+Financial and Project Management Assist in the adherence to the expenditure of the Legal Department budget and the Legal Framework Panel budget as appropriate.
+As required, contribute to the evaluation and cost appraisals (including Value for Money) for legal resources, training schemes, and related items.
+Quality Assist the Legal Department in ensuring a consistent approach from a legal perspective in relation to internal policies and procedures.
+Assist the Legal Department to develop the standing and reputation of a centre of excellence with respect to Northern Ireland Utility law (both within the Utility Regulator and with service providers, external agencies etc.).
+Maintain a good understanding of the principles and practices within the organisation and the utilities industry.

-Leadership Lead specific project teams as defined by senior management.
-This will involve overseeing team input which may include research, analysis and constructively challenging other team member contributions.
-Ensure key objectives are SMART, align with corporate objectives, and that Personal Development Plans and Performance reviews are carried out within organisational deadlines.
-Engage as part of the Leadership Team in order to develop and deliver the UR People Agenda (liP).
-Assist the Utility Regular to develop the standing and reputation of the Legal Services Department as a centre of excellence both within the Utility Regulator and with stakeholders.
-Training and development of Utility Regulator staff as appropriate.
-Financial and Project Management Ensure work objectives are delivered within agreed timescales and budgets.
-Contribute to the planning, monitoring and adherence to the expenditure of the Legal Services Department budget and the contracted legal advisors budget as appropriate.
-As required contribute to the evaluation and cost appraisals (including Value for Money) for legal resources, training schemes, and related items.
-Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.
+Legal Advisor Ref: LA/UR/22 Health & Safety Demonstrate responsibility for your own health and safety and that of those with whom you work.
 Contribute to an environment where Health and Safety is promoted and responsibility taken for resolving any issues within the Legal Services Department e.g. in relation to stress management.
 Risk Management Input to the Corporate Affairs Directorate Risk Register as required.
 Contribute to identification of legal risks, & strategic risks for Corporate Affairs Directorate and the wider organisation.
 Customer Services Respond to external queries and consultations as appropriate.
+Equality To contribute to the promotion of equality of opportunity within UR and in the performance of your duties.
+To contribute to the directorate's equality screening duties where appropriate and in line with Section 75 Duties.
 Networking Develop effective working relationship with the Senior Management Team and key members of the regulated companies to ensure effective regulation.
 Provide a direct point of contact between the Utility Regulator and external specialist support.
 Build relationships with Ofgem/Ofwat and other key stakeholders in relation to e.g. strategy and policy development etc. Develop relationships with key stakeholders, comparable regulatory bodies, regulated companies and external agencies.
 Act as an ambassador for the Utility Regulator at seminars, training and conferences.